Klumz/COMP210_3_journal/README.md

 ## [(Re-)examination of multimodal augmented reality](https://dl-acm-org.ezproxy.falmouth.ac.uk/citation.cfm?id=3001961)
+There is no concrete definition of what Augmented Reality is.
+This is why Milgram and Kishino have attempted to create distinctions between the different realities, which are the real, mediated and virtual world.
+Real being the physical world, mediated meaning percieving real world data through digital forms and virtual being computer generated objects viewed through a digital form.
+Overall, this paper discusses various ways to view AR.

 ## [Real Virtuality: A Code of Ethical Conduct.
 Recommendations for Good Scientific Practice and the Consumers of VR-Technology](https://www.frontiersin.org/articles/10.3389/frobt.2016.00003/full)